 If your reach is spot on, but your engagement is missing, this is a problem.
 If people are not engaging with the content you shared, then what is the point of posting it in the first place?
-Your social media engagement rate tell you how interested your audience is, plus what content resonates and what content does not.
-Then you’ll be able to tweak your social strategy based on this information.
+Your social media engagement rate tells you how interested your audience is, plus what content resonates and what content does not.
+Then you’ll be able to tweak your social media copy and overall strategy based on this information.
 For instance, if pictures of dogs are receiving 10X more engagement then pictures of cats, you would up the dog pictures and put the cats to bed.

 So how do you know if your content is engaging enough?
 Each social media platform where you’re running ads should show you the engagement rate of each individual ad.
 Run and test multiple ads so that you can determine a typical engagement rate for your account.
 Whenever an ad gets below average engagement, change it or throw it out.
 When an ad gets above average engagement, keep it running and figure out how you can create that magic again.

 Facebook, for example, lets you check on the engagement for each type of ad.
 Here are the options:

 If you want to take engagement tracking a step further, read on to metric #4…